Kukuster/SumStatsRehab/README.md

 ## dependencies:
  - python 3.8+
- - Linux system with bash v4 or 5
+ - a GNU/Linux with bash v4 or 5.
  - python packages in `requirements.txt`
  - [bcftools](https://github.com/samtools/bcftools) (only for `prepare_dbSNPs`)
  - [gz-sort](http://kmkeen.com/gz-sort/) (only for `prepare_dbSNPs`)